-But I don’t do that anymore.
-I don’t like to compete against anything but the river and the trout.
-And I don’t mind losing on occasion.
-Loss is a wonderful teacher.
+But I don’t count much anymore.
+And I don’t like to compete against anything but the river and the trout.
+I don’t mind losing to the river on occasion, either.
+Because loss is a wonderful teacher.

-John baits me back into counting every time we fish together.
-And there’s no fuzzy catch-rate-math involved either — just straight up fish counting.
+But John baits me back into counting every time we fish together.
+And there’s no fuzzy catch-rate-math involved — just straight up fish counting.

 — — — — — —

 At the bend pool, I walked out of the river at the small mudslide — right where everybody else does.
-I flipped the rod tip behind me, compulsively checked the position of the net and water bottle mounted on my belt and peered through the midday fog.
-And a strange day it was, alternating light rain and cool breezes with warm air and a thin veil over the water.
+I flipped the rod tip behind me.
+Then I compulsively checked the position of the net and water bottle mounted on my belt as I peered through the midday fog.
+It was a strange day, alternating from light rain and cool breezes to warm air with a thin veil over the water.
 The sun showed up once, parting the fog and chasing it away into the bordering forest.
-But now, the white sheet had crept back to the river, and I had a hard time making out John’s silhouette through the haze.
+But now, the sheer linen sheet had crept back to the river.
+And I had a hard time making out John’s silhouette through the haze.

-I walked upstream around the pool, same as I’m sure John had.
+I walked upstream around the pool, same as I was sure John had.
 I knew where I’d find him.
 He was at the top of the flat, right where a wide riffle condenses and breaks up.
 Leave it to John to fish the easy stuff.

 “Hey cherry picker, how many?”
-I shouted across to John from the bank.
+I shouted across the river to my friend while I stood on the bank.

 He’d seen me coming, and he timed his cast to the perfect spot in the perfect seam, just so he’d be hooked up with a trout as I arrived.